Lissajous 3-braids: Introduction

 which move on the curve to trace one another in the cyclic order $a\to b\to c\to a$.
-If $a(t),b(t),c(t)$ remain distinct to form a triangle along $t\in\R$, then their collision-free motion in $0\le t\le 1$ gives rise to a 3-strand braid up to full twists.
-The purpose of this article is to study their basic ``doubly palindromic'' properties and to classify all such 3-braids with explicit labels.
+See Figure \ref{fig_examples}.
+If $a(t),b(t),c(t)$ remain distinct to form a (possibly degenerate) triangle along $t\in\R$, then their collision-free motion in $0\le t\le 1$ gives rise to a 3-strand braid.
+The purpose of this article is to classify all such 3-braids with explicit labels and to study their basic ``doubly palindromic'' properties and their pseudo-Anosov dilatations.